Grouseland

 PROJECT OVERVIEW

-The firm was hired in 2014 to prepare a Historic Structures Report that would identify original fabric versus fabric that was part of later period alterations and restorations.
-The HSR was used to assist in fundraising, which led to a Phase I restoration project.
-This project included exterior restoration of the windows and doors, roof and masonry repairs, repairs to the front portico, and repainting the entire house to match the original paint color, discovered through paint analysis.
-Interior restoration included restoring woodwork, fireplaces, an original window opening, wallpaper, and flooring in the Dining Room and Council Chamber.
+In 2014, MCWB prepared a Historic Structure Report that distinguished Grouseland’s original building fabric from later alterations, including previous attempts at restoration from the 1960s and 70s.
+The HSR we used to assist in fundraising, which led to a Phase I restoration project.
+This phase included exterior restoration of the windows and doors; repairs to the roof masonry and front portico; and repainting the entire house to match the original paint color, discovered through paint analysis.
+On the interior, MCWB restored woodwork, fireplace, an original window opening, wallpaper, and flooring in the Dining Room and Council Chamber.

 RESEARCH & DOCUMENTATION

-Though written records exist of the restoration work there are only limited photographs and many missing details.
-A thorough, room by room investigation was completed which identified that most of the plaster, flooring, and wood trim throughout the house was replaced during the restoration work.
-Original floors, an original fireplace, and two original window openings were discovered by our team below twentieth century finishes.
+Though written documentation exists for prior restoration work at Grouseland, many details were missing from the record, and historic photographic evidence walimitedMCWB’s thorough, roombyroom investigation determined that most of the plaster, flooring, and wood trim throughout the house was replaced during the restoration work.
+Our team discovered original floors, an original fireplace, and two original window openings below 20thcentury finishes.

 RESTORATION